Kim Novak: 1958–1965: Career decline and other ventures

 The sex comedy Kiss Me, Stupid (1964) with Dean Martin followed for director Billy Wilder.
 Actor Peter Sellers had originally been selected and begun filming, but he had suffered a heart attack, so Ray Walston substituted at the last minute.
 The film had problems getting released because of conflicts with the Legion of Decency.
 The film opened to scathing reviews and while it made money, it did not help Novak's career.
 Years later it was rediscovered and acclaimed for its forward thinking and got rave reviews, particularly for Novak's performance as "Polly the Pistol".

 Novak starred in the historical comedy The Amorous Adventures of Moll Flanders (1965) in England with British actor Richard Johnson.
 Inspired by the similar movie Tom Jones, it drew negative reviews but was a moderate success at the box office.
 Novak married Johnson in 1965 and divorced him in the spring of 1966.
 The divorce was amicable and they remained friendly.

-In 1966, Novak was cast as the female lead in the occult themed mystery Eye of the Devil, co-starring David Niven.
+In 1965, Novak was cast as the female lead in the occult-themed mystery Eye of the Devil, co-starring David Niven, Donald Pleasence and Sharon Tate.
 The film's premise intrigued Novak, but she found the filming difficult and unpleasant.
 Novak was forced to leave the film after she fell off a horse, resulting in serious injuries which took time to recover from and she was replaced by Deborah Kerr.